Conjugate Generalized Bayesian Inference for Discrete Doubly Intractable Problems

 \subsubsection{Ising Model}

-We first study the joint parameter estimation problem for \emph{Ising models} (e.g., see \citet{ghosal2020joint}).
-Ising models were initially developed to study magnetism and later applied in many other scientific fields such as neuroscience \citep{das2014highlighting}, geophysics \citep{ma2019ising}, as well as for modelling public opinion survey data \citep{Avalos-Pacheco2025} or social network data \citep{bhattacharya2018inference}.
+We first study the joint parameter estimation problem for \emph{Ising models} \citep[e.g., see][]{ghosal2020joint}.
+Ising models were initially developed to study magnetism and later applied in many other scientific fields such as neuroscience \citep{das2014highlighting}, geophysics \citep{ma2019ising}, as well as for modeling public opinion survey data \citep{Avalos-Pacheco2025} or social network data \citep{bhattacharya2018inference}.
 We study this problem to benchmark LRM-Bayes, and examine the impact of grid dimensionality.
-The model is specified by \Cref{eq:mrf-model} with $\Xi = \{-1, +1 \}$, $\phi(x_i, x_j) = x_i x_j$ and $\psi(x_i) = x_i$.
+The model is specified by \Cref{eq:mrf-model} with $\mathcal{S} = \{-1, +1 \}$, $\phi(x_i, x_j) = x_i x_j$ and $\psi(x_i) = x_i$.

 We compare performance for increasing grid sizes.
-For each grid size, we conduct inference given a single grid observation from the Ising model with fixed parameter value $\btheta = (0.15, 0.30)$ and we compute posterior means for each of the methods mentioned below.
+For each grid size, we conduct inference given a single grid observation from the Ising model with fixed parameter value $\btheta = (0.15, 0.30)$, and we compute posterior means for each of the methods mentioned below.
 We then repeat this $20$ times and report, for each grid size and method, the mean and standard deviation of these estimates, together with their computational cost.
 The methods we focus on are DFD, LRM and pseudo-likelihood (PL).
 Auxiliary MCMC is omitted because it is computationally prohibitive in this setting, and a reliable ground truth is already available.
-To generate Ising-model datasets, we run Gibbs sampling and verify convergence by monitoring the trace of the average magnetisation $m_t = \frac{1}{d}\sum_{i}x_i^{(t)}$.
+To generate Ising-model datasets, we run Gibbs sampling and verify convergence by monitoring the trace of the average magnetization $m_t = \frac{1}{d}\sum_{i}x_i^{(t)}$.
 For the DFD and PL, we draw 5,000 MCMC samples after an adequate burn-in period.

 The results are shown in \Cref{fig:ising-model}, with details outlined in \Cref{appendix:Ising-model}.
 The experiment demonstrates that LRM can recover the Ising model parameters as well as other methods while being substantially faster: even when including the cost of estimating $\beta$, LRM is on average $10\times$ faster than PL and DFD-Bayes with fixed $\beta$.
 Since the model is well-specified and thus the Markov and stationarity assumptions hold, increasing the grid size provides more local information, leading to lower uncertainty in the average of posterior means.